-Students receiving any type of financial aid (federal, state, institutional, or external) should contact the University's Office of Student Financial Aid for an explanation of the Financial Aid Refund Policy.
+Students receiving any type of financial aid (federal, state, institutional, or external) should contact the Office of Student Financial Aid for an explanation of the Financial Aid Refund Policy [PDF].

 Reduction of Class Schedule

-- If students reduce their class schedules (drop some but not all courses) during the first five days of classes (during the Drop-Add period), 100% of the difference in tuition and fees between the original and revised schedules will be credited to their accounts.
+- If students reduce their class schedules (drop some but not all courses) during the Drop/Add period (defined as the first five days of classes for a fall or spring term or the first two days of classes in a summer term), 100% of the difference in tuition and fees between the original and revised schedules will be credited to their accounts.

-- Students who reduce their schedules (drop some but not all courses) after the first five days of classes (after the Drop-Add period) will not be eligible for a refund.
+- Students who reduce their schedules (drop some but not all courses) after the Drop/Add period (defined as the first five days of classes for a fall or spring term or the first two days of classes in a summer term), will not be eligible for a refund.